-There are also potential drawbacks to holding investments in a bitcoin IRA, including both volatility and fees.
+There are also potential drawbacks to holding investments in a Bitcoin IRA, including both volatility and fees.

-Taken together, the final taxes and fees could eat into a portion of the profits and tax advantages earned by a bitcoin IRA.
+Taken together, the final taxes and fees could eat into a portion of the profits and tax advantages earned by a Bitcoin IRA.

 How to Invest in a Bitcoin IRA

-The main way to invest in a bitcoin IRA is to use a trusted service provider that helps investors establish IRAs that hold bitcoin.
+The main way to invest in a Bitcoin IRA is to use a trusted service provider that helps investors establish IRAs that hold Bitcoin.

-There are some companies that have partnered with bitcoin custodial services like BitGo, for example, to help safeguard funds for investors — although these companies cannot guarantee against loss.
-The specific process for starting a bitcoin IRA might vary according to which provider an individual chooses.
+There are some companies that have partnered with Bitcoin custodial services like BitGo, for example, to help safeguard funds for investors — although these companies cannot guarantee against loss.
+The specific process for starting a Bitcoin IRA might vary according to which provider an individual chooses.

-A bitcoin IRA provider can help investors buy cryptocurrency to add to their portfolio while also safeguarding the funds for them.
+A Bitcoin IRA provider can help investors buy cryptocurrency to add to their portfolio while also safeguarding the funds for them.

 Is a Bitcoin IRA Account Safe?

 It is widely acknowledged that to be truly safe, keys must be held off-line in cold storage and secured using some kind of multi-signature (multi-sig for short) method.
-This means that the funds can’t be accessed by any hacker on the internet, and that multiple access methods are required to retrieve any funds.
+This ensures that the funds can’t be accessed by any hacker on the internet, and that multiple access methods are required to retrieve any funds.

-Multi-signature security means that there must be at least two means of user verification before funds can be accessed.
+Multi-sig works kind of like a safety deposit box, where there are two physical keys — one held by the bank and one held by the customer.
+There must be at least two means of user verification before funds can be accessed.
 A basic example would be a customer having to answer emails from two separate email accounts.
 More complicated methods might involve some kind of photo or voice identification in addition to multiple emails and an additional key held by the custodian of the funds.

 Is Bitcoin Investing Safe?

-Since 2009, the price of one bitcoin in US dollar terms has risen well over 1,000,000%, making bitcoin the best performing asset of the decade — and in history.
+That said, the prospect of incredible returns seems to sway more and more investors.
+Since 2009, the price of one Bitcoin in U.S. dollar terms has risen well over 1,000,000%, making Bitcoin the best performing asset of the decade — and in history.

-While past performance is never a guarantee of future outcomes, if this trend were to continue, it could potentially mean substantial returns for investors over the long-term.
+While past performance is never a guarantee of future outcomes, if this trend were to continue, it could potentially mean substantial returns for investors over the long term.

-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.

 Stock Bits is a brand name of the fractional trading program offered by SoFi Securities LLC.
 When making a fractional trade, you are granting SoFi Securities discretion to determine the time and price of the trade.
 Fractional trades will be executed in our next trading window, which may be several hours or days after placing an order.
 The execution price may be higher or lower than it was at the time the order was placed.